 The route extends over 17 km, the first 8-9 km on level ground, partly on tarmac and partly on forestry tracks.
 The ascent starts from km 9.
 From the Rifugio Fondo Valle the route continues on a hiking track.
 The hiking tracks is NOT closed during the race.
 It is therefore possible that runners come across the occasional hiker.
 There are only few exposed places.
 Mountain rescue teams are always positioned within sight.

 The finish is at Dreizinnenhütte at an altitude of 2,405 m.
 Runners have to walk back down into the valley.

-There is a shuttle for spectators, but there is still a short distance to the finish that must be covered on foot (1.5 hours).
+There is a shuttle for spectators, although there is still a short distance to walk to get to the finish area (1.5 hours).